 Because the Texas economy, land and infrastructure had been impacted far less by the conflict than the rest of the South, many former Confederates from other states flocked there in the months after the conflict.
 “The Texas economy is prime, and it becomes this beacon for the rest of the South,” Grear explains.
 “People that are disgruntled throughout the South about their economic situation after the war—they’re going to be flooding into Texas.”

-These waves of newly arrived white Southerners would clash head-on with another growing population in the state: former slaves.
-Texas’s black population had also exploded during the Civil War, since many Southern planters brought their slaves there to avoid them being captured by the Union Army.
+These waves of newly arrived white Southerners would clash head-on with another growing population in the state: formerly enslaved people.
+Texas’s Black population had also exploded during the Civil War, since many Southern planters brought their enslaved people there to avoid them being captured by the Union Army.
 “Of course there’s going to be blowback against the emancipation of slaves,” Grear says.
 “You’re going to have violence toward freedmen throughout Texas.”

 On August 20, 1866, in acknowledgement of Texas’ new state government, Johnson was able to finally proclaim that “said insurrection is at an end and that peace, order, tranquility, and civil authority now exist in and throughout the whole United States of America.”
 His proclamation may have meant that the Civil War, by any definition, was finally over—but the arduous process of Reconstruction was only beginning.